|

 on the right conditions. |

-as the water is deeper.
-Very long rides, with a
+reef breaks as the water is deeper.
+Very long rides,

-nice wall, ending with a hollow bowl section can
+with a nice wall, ending with a hollow bowl section

-be had.
+can be had.
 Tropical version of Bells.
-Suits all sorts
+Suits all

-has both a left and right-hander.
-The left-hander
+picturesque little island has both a left and right-hander.

-is a bit of a wave magnet and very consistent on
+The left-hander is a bit of a wave magnet and very

-small to medium swells.
-A great hotdog, fun wave
+consistent on small to medium swells.
+A great hotdog,

-that has a nice tubing inside wall section.
-Likes
+fun wave that has a nice tubing inside wall section.

-low to mid-tide.
+Likes low to mid-tide.
 Best under 4 feet.
-This is one
+This is

 on the other side of the island has a very fast,